HaoKang-Timmy/large_batch_training/README.md

 ## 2 Conclusion

 It is easily seen that for accuracy curve, sharp minima occur at large batch training, smaller batches have flat minima.
-However for cross-entropy, due to losses got too huge at alpha > 1, we can not easily see that gap.
+However for cross-entropy, due to losses getting too huge at alpha > 1, we can not easily see that gap.

 # Reference